vermin/wazn-alpha/README.md

 [TODO BEFORE BINARIES ARE PACKED FOR V1]
----currency birth settings brainstorming with society
+  ---currency birth settings brainstorming with society - 100 30 7 3

   ---redo canonical amounts and add 2 names for 10-3 and 10-6

----src\cryptonote_core\blockchain.cpp - check forks and repair code
+  ---check version

----src\cryptonote_basic\cryptonote_format_utils.cpp - check version
+  ---check forks and repair code

----src\cryptonote_basic\difficulty.cpp - check difficulty
+  ---check difficulty_target